The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Design

 The design of the motor drive electronics closely follows that used in \citet{HillPB2bCHWP2020} Here we highlight the two design improvements.
 First, a Proportional-Integral-Differential (PID) feedback system is used further regulate the rotation frequency.
 For this system, a frequency-to-voltage circuit serves as an input to a PID controller\footnote{Omega, CNI16D54-EIT, \url{https://www.jp.omega.com/pptst/CNI_SERIES.html}} which adjusts the drive voltage and modulates the motor torque.
 With the PID enabled the frequency control system becomes closed loop and is able to account for unexpected changes to motor efficiency.
 PID parameters are chosen to minimize long-timescale variations.

 Second, a phase compensation circuit is used to further improve rotation stability.
-While the CHWP rotates, the inductance of the motor coils distorts the motor drive feedback signal.
-This distortion increases with the rotation frequency and acts as an effective phase delay to the motor drive signal.
-The phase compensation circuit accounts for this effective phase delay and improves overall motor efficiency.
+While the CHWP rotates, the inductance of the motor coils and the counter-electromotive force distort the motor drive current against drive voltage.
+This distortion acts approximately as an effective phase delay to the motor drive current, and the phase delay increases with the rotation frequency resulting in poor motor efficiency.
+The phase compensation circuit corrects for this phase delay.
+Simply compensating for the delayed phase significantly improves the motor efficiency.
 We implement a discrete phase compensation in 60$^\circ$ increments through the sign reversal and the phase swapping of the three-phase motor using relay modules.
 The use of the relay modules eliminates single-point failures and minimizes noise added to the motor coil drive feedback.
 Phase compensation with 60$^\circ$ increments is not always optimal, but is easily achieved and provides sufficient control and efficiency.
+We automatically activate the phase compensation circuit when the rotation speed exceeds 1\,Hz.
 The performance of the rotation drive control electronics and the evaluation of rotation efficiency are summarized in Secs.~\ref{perf-mech} and \ref{perf-efficiency}, respectively.